The best gel to keep eyebrows firmly in place all day long.

 A. Many eyebrow gels contain humectants that actually condition the hair.
 However, if your brows are especially fragile, avoid eyebrow gels that contain PEG-polyethylene glycol, isopropyl alcohol, or fragrance.

-A. While brow pencils are fabulous for filling in color and balancing brows, pencil alone will not keep your brown slicked in the right direction.
+A. While brow pencils are fabulous for filling in color and balancing brows, a pencil alone will not keep your brown slicked in the right direction.
 Adding eyebrow gel over the pencil will secure the color and make it less transferable.
 If you are concerned the look will be too heavy, choose a clear eyebrow gel.
 If you want a more dramatic look, choose a tinted gel formula.

 A. Many people’s eyebrows are not perfectly symmetrical.
 Brow gel offers an easy way to balance out your look.
 You may have a mini cowlick on one of their brows, and if so the hold of a good eyebrow gel will keep the cowlick at bay.
 If one of your arches is a bit higher than the other, a tinted gel is a subtle way to adjust that without spending too much time, energy, or skill.